Documentation/Orra Press

 • Limiter - mastering-grade brick-wall with ISP-aware true-peak detection and LUFS metering

-Every slot can hold any of the six types — duplicates allowed.
+Every slot can hold any of the six types - duplicates allowed.
 Chain a Classic into a Spectral into a Limiter if the song wants it.
-Compare four arrangements with the built-in A / B / C / D snapshots.
-Save your favourites as user presets.
+Compare four arrangements with the built-in A / B / C / D snapshots, save whole chains as user presets, and give every module its own recallable preset.

-Orra Press also ships with Orra Link, a companion sender plugin that streams audio from any track in your project into one of 36 sidechain channels.
-Each card in Orra Press can pick its own sidechain source independently — internal off, the host's external SC bus, or any Link channel.
+Orra Press is a first-class citizen of the Orra Link 2 ecosystem.v1.1.0 Its companion sender plugin, Orra Link, streams audio from any track in your project so you can sidechain any track in any DAW, and each card in Orra Press can pick its own sidechain source: internal off, the host's external SC bus, a numbered Link channel, or a live Link track picked by name.
 See the Sidechaining chapter for details.

 This manual is organised front-to-back: start with the Interface Tour to orient yourself, then skim the module chapters for the engines you plan to use.
-The final sections cover sidechaining, the oscilloscope, the LUFS meter, the A / B / C / D comparison system, and a workflow tips section.
+The later sections cover sidechaining, LIVE mode, module and factory presets, the oscilloscope, the LUFS meter, the A / B / C / D comparison system, a workflow tips section, and a latency appendix.

 2. System Requirements